To Be Sent Or To Be Send

 Digital Communication and Formal Writing

-In the digital age, where written communication is more prevalent than ever, the correct use of grammar is paramount for clarity and professionalism.
+In the digital age, where written communication is more prevalent than ever, the correct use of grammar is key for clarity and professionalism.
 "To be sent" is frequently found in formal emails, official notifications, and technical documentation.

-For instance, consider an automated email notification: "Your password reset link is scheduled to be sent within the next 5 minutes."
+Take this: consider an automated email notification: "Your password reset link is scheduled to be sent within the next 5 minutes."
 This conveys a formal tone and assures the recipient that the action is in progress.

 Legal and Contractual Language